 And while the “UX writer” job title continues its popularity, UX writing often shows up under a variety of job titles—UX/UI copywriter, content strategist, and content writer, just to name a few.
 This can make finding these jobs and crafting a relevant and engaging portfolio quite the challenge.

 2. What should you include in your UX writing portfolio?

-Before we dive in to all the key components in a UX writing portfolio, let’s consider the primary difference between a UX writing portfolio and its UX design counterpart.
+Before we dive into all the key components of a UX writing portfolio, let’s consider the primary difference between a UX writing portfolio and its UX design counterpart.

-Think of your portfolio as a sandwich: every sandwich needs bread (information about you and your skills, aesthetic, experience, and references), but the fillings might change (case studies and work samples).
-Your case studies and work samples will be more words-centric, with special attention to where your work came into the process and how it affected the final outcome.
+Think of your portfolio as a sandwich: every sandwich needs bread (information about you and your skills, aesthetics, experience, and references), but the fillings might change (case studies and work samples).
+Your case studies and work samples will be more word-centric, with special attention to where your work came into the process and how it affected the final outcome.